sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 > WARNING: Using code host connection tokens with Batch Changes will be deprecated and removed in future versions of Sourcegraph.

-[Code host connection tokens](../../admin/external_service.md) are typically configured the first time an admin is connecting Sourcegraph to the external code host.
+[Code host connection tokens](../../admin/external_service.md) are typically configured the first time a site administrator is connecting Sourcegraph to the external code host.
 They are only used for syncing and importing changesets when a global service account token is not configured.

 > NOTE: Prior to Sourcegraph 3.29, admin users were also able to use the code host connection token as a fallback for other Batch Changes operations, such as creating and updating changesets.
 However, non-admin users were unable to apply batch changes without another form of access token being configured.